DanielleQuinn/AAFC_Workshop/module2/tidy_data.md

 2. Each observation forms a row.
 3. Each cell contains exactly one piece of information.

-The four most common problems with messy datasets:
+The three most common problems with messy datasets:
-1. Column headers are values, not variable names.
+- Column headers are values, not variable names.
-2. Multiple variables are stored in one column.
+- Multiple variables are stored in one column.
-3. Variables are stored in both rows and columns.
+- Variables are stored in both rows and columns.

 Other common problems with messay datasets:
 - Using multiple tables